 • The wingspan is 120 meters.

-• The width of the passenger compartment is 6 meters.
+• The width of the cabin for passengers is 6 meters.

 • Weight without passengers - 175,000 kg.